 “Alerting with SnapComms is much faster than calling every department or sending an email to explain an IT issue,” says Straughan.

 “More users see and receive our messages quicker than ever before.
-We can reach those in conference room meetings and surgery staff in operating rooms; their feedback has been very positive,” he explains, adding logically that if the email system is down, then email alerting obviously wouldn’t be an option – reinforcing the need to have separate channels!
+We can reach those in conference room meetings and surgery staff in operating rooms; their feedback has been very positive,” he explains, reasoning that if the email system is down, then email alerting obviously wouldn’t be an option – reinforcing the need to have separate channels!